 Usually, you can apply and get approved for life insurance if you have a medical condition that is not severe.
 For example, if you currently have been diagnosed with Cancer or just had open-heart surgery, you will usually be declined.
 In these extreme cases, you will have to wait until your condition has been improved to re-apply.
 There are many medical conditions that you could have that will have little to no effect on your life insurance application.

 The one sure-fire way to tell if you will be accepted and get a projection of your premiums is with our medical pre-screen.
 This five-minute question and answer form will give us the information we need to make a judgment call on your future application.

 You could be classified as high risk if anything in your life increases your statistics of dying before your projected life expectancy.
 Typically risky medical conditions are number one on the list.

 This is just a sample of some of our blog posts that explain how some medical conditions can play an essential part in your application for life insurance.

 - Life insurance for Overweight & Obese People

 - Life insurance with Anxiety Disorder

-This is just a sample of medical conditions that can possibly cause your application to be more challenging or cause you rates to increase.
+This is just a sample of medical conditions that can cause your application to be more challenging or cause your rates to increase.
 Working with an independent agent such as ourselves can make all the difference in the world.
 We specialize in helping people purchase life insurance with risky medical conditions and finding the lowest rates.

 Here is a basic breakdown of the classifications: